paduarduino/portal-for-er605/README.md

 **Things to note** **Important**

-*****Log in to your er605 and Make sure its running the latest firmware *Change lan Ip to 192.168.1.1
+*****Log in to your er605 and Make sure its running the latest firmware

+*Change lan Ip to 192.168.1.1

-*Deploy the portal on web by just downloading the captive portal folder(not whole folder) and deploy using netlify *Go to guest resourece and and click on add guest resource from there select url type give  it name and type your url withhout http://or https:// in the begining
+*Deploy the portal on web by just downloading the captive portal folder(not whole folder) and deploy using netlify

+*Go to guest resourece and and click on add guest resource from there select url type give  it name and type your url withhout http://or https:// in the begining

-*go to user management click on and number of clients being 1024 add user with name being portal and password being 1234 *Go to to authentication setting and type in u'r authentication url in in the authentication url box(eg:https://omadacaptiveportal.netlify.app)(set port to 8443 and idle timeout according to your wish)
+*go to user management click on and number of clients being 1024 add user with name being portal and password being 1234

+*Go to to authentication setting and type in u'r authentication url in in the authentication url box(eg:https://omadacaptiveportal.netlify.app)(set port to 8443 and idle timeout according to your wish)

-*add success url here you can add your own website url or the page that you want to be redirected to for ex (google.com) *click on save
+*add success url here you can add your own website url or the page that you want to be redirected to for ex (google.com)

+*click on save

 *make sure your wan is link up

 *thats it your portal will work

-*our portal is the most easiest to use and very easy to use *you can manage users with the help of authentication status our captive portal dosent require radius server (which is odten very complicated to setup)
+*our portal is the most easiest to use and very easy to use

+*you can manage users with the help of authentication status our captive portal dosent require radius server (which is often very complicated to setup)

 *our portal is free to use

-*If you want to change the background  image and logo (u can simply do this by uploading your background image (and make sure that it has the same file name bg.jpg))
+*If you want to change the background  image  (u can simply do this by uploading your background image (and make sure that it has the same file name bg.jpg))

 *For changing logo (u can simply do this by uploading your logo image (and make sure that it has the same file name logo.jpg))
-****